Updated 2026-05-14 · Next update 2026-05-21

 GPAI model obligations + Governance framework — ENFORCED

 Chapter V (GPAI models) and Chapter VII (governance/AI Office) became applicable.
-Foundation model providers (GPT-class, Claude-class, Gemini-class) face transparency and copyright compliance documentation requirements.
+Foundation model providers face transparency and copyright compliance documentation requirements.
 AI Office formally operational.
+GPAI Code of Practice in force.

 Source: EU AI Act Official Text ↗